Last Updated on June 25, 2020 by Jeremy

 One of the features I love about the Westin Convention Center is that it is located at the boundary between downtown and the Strip District, meaning both are located within easy walking distance of the hotel- less than one mile in either direction.

-For those who love food, the Strip District is home to some of the city's most critically acclaimed restaurants (such as Gaucho Parrilla Argentina, Smallman Galley, and Kaya– three of our favorites) and is a wonderful shopping district full of international grocery stores and other boutique shops.
+For those who love food, the Strip District is home to some of the city's most critically acclaimed restaurants and is a wonderful shopping district full of international grocery stores and other boutique shops.

 Downtown is also a bustling place to be, and the hotel is located next to the city's Cultural District that is home to some incredible performing arts venues, many independent galleries, and art installations (check out Cell Phone Disco in nearby Tito Way), as well as acclaimed restaurants like Butcher and the Rye, tako, and many others.
 But a word of warning here- many of the top restaurants book up weeks in advance, so plan ahead of time!